manwar/theweeklychallenge/content/blog/scientist-in-perl.md

 I thought it is worth re-visiting and sharing it with fellow hackers.

-The core idea is to help you refactor crtical path code with confidence.
+The core idea behind the `Scientist` is to help you refactor crtical path code with confidence.

 I decided to install the latest version from `CPAN`.